Sober (Jennifer Paige song)

 "Sober" is a song co-written by Andy Goldmark and Wayne Kirkpatrick and performed by American singer Jennifer Paige.
 It was released in February 1999 as the second single from her debut studio album, Jennifer Paige.
-It failed to chart in the United States but entered top 75 in the United Kingdom, Australia, and New Zealand.
+It failed to chart in the United States but entered the top 75 in the United Kingdom, Australia, and New Zealand.

 Music video

 The music video was first shown in April 1999 and was directed by American director Chris Applebaum.